ojoaoscode/ojoaovs/README.md

 -- **Studying:** Javascript, PHP and Node.js.

--- **Experience:** HTML, CSS, Javascript, PHP, Electron.js, Node.js, MySQL, Pawn and Graphic Design.
+-- **Experience:** HTML, CSS, Javascript, PHP, Electron.js, Node.js, MySQL, Pawn and Graphic Design

 -- I studied Systems Development at ETEC, focusing on Web and desktop.

+-- Basic English and Spanish for Communication.

 **I am looking for a job opportunity to develop my professional skills.**